The farm receives visitors from 10 to 15, seven days a week, 365 days a year. The later you come, the less you see.

 By the way: the best moose tranquilizer is a food abundance.
 A hungry moose is an angry moose!
 The food is really abundant in the autumn, and the best and tasty one is growing in cottagers' gardens.
 If we had no GPS radio tracking, we'd never know that after the end of the last excursion, Yaka leaves the farm for the gardens 3-4 km away from the farm.
 Every morning she returns to the milking house to eat her bucket of oatmeal, and at 10 o'clock is ready to gladden visitors again.
 In the recent years, several other moose cows: Nimfeya, Limpa, Limonka and even shy Yakutka joined Yaka and lay down near the «farm entrance».

-(The last photo was taken by Vladimir Gotovtzev).
+(The last photo above was taken by Vladimir Gotovtzev).

-After the excursion visitors may drink a cup of tea in the «bar», taste moose milk (fresh in mid-June to early October or thawed), buy souvenirs and a disk with 1,5-hours film about domestic moose life.
+After the excursion visitors may taste moose milk (from June to September), buy souvenirs and a DVD disk with 1,5-hours film about domestic moose life.
 The film shows you almost all: from calves' births to machine milking and autumn rut invisible for tourists.

 Walking even along fences outside enclosures and across the farm territory without a guide may be dangerous.
 In a zoo human is always separated from other animals with fence, bar, ditch, glass, etc. Despite all, unexpected contingency may arise, like this: a call to the zoo administration: – «A bear is playing with our children, may we feed him with ice cream?» Moose farm is not a zoo, and free movement of moose here is not exclusion, but a rule.